danielgroves/danielgroves.net/notebook/_posts/2014-05-19-development-environments.md

 {% endraw %}
 {% endhighlight %}

-The `sudo_user` lines tell Ansible what user to run a command as, and since Postgresql will only allow users to login from the `postgres` account by default we tell Ansible to run the commands as this user.
+The `sudo_user` lines tell Ansible what user to run a command as, and since PostgreSQL will only allow users to login from the `postgres` account by default we tell Ansible to run the commands as this user.

 With this section complete we have now successfully provisioned a virtual machine with all of the system dependencies for the project.
 To force vagrant to re-provision the virtual machine and so load the latest changes run `vagrant provision`.

 #### Working with Virtualenv

 Now we're making good progress, but it's time to move onto provisioning the software deployment dependencies.
 From here on we'll be working with the `deploy` playbook.
 The first thing to consider is we'll be using pip to install a series of python modules within a playbook.
 To do this we need a requirements file which will be passed to pip.
-Let's install the latest versions on Django and South, as well as psycopg2 so that Django can talk to the postgres database.
+Let's install the latest versions of Django and South, as well as psycopg2 so that Django can talk to the PostgreSQL database.
 Create a file called `requirements.txt` within the app directory, and add the following:

 ```
 Django